The Vista

-Music City Mall, originally Vista Ridge Mall, is a shopping mall in Lewisville, Texas, United States, owned and managed by 1000 South Vermont LLC.
+The Vista, formerly Music City Mall, and originally Vista Ridge Mall, is a shopping mall in Lewisville, Texas, United States, owned and managed by 1000 South Vermont LLC.
 Opened in 1989, it is located on the southwest corner of Round Grove Road and the portion of Interstate 35E known as Stemmons Freeway.
-As of October 2022, the mall contains 116 businesses.
-The current anchors are Dillard's Clearance, Cinemark, and Zion Market.
-The mall contains two vacant anchors, a former JCPenney and a former Macy's.
+As of January 2025, the mall contains 59 businesses.
+The current anchors are Dillard's Clearance, Cinemark, Zion Market, and Quicklotz.
+The mall contains one vacant anchor, a former Macy's.